-- defined the occupational therapy role within the agency/program; - identified the clientele/agency concerns or needs, as they relate to OT by implementing an environmental scan or needs analysis; - determined how the clientele/agency needs will be met.
+- defined the occupational therapy role/scope within the agency/program - identified the clientele/agency concerns or needs, as they relate to OT by implementing an environmental scan or needs analysis - determined how the clientele/agency needs will be met - created a sustainable partnership plan for future OT students

-6.8.
+7.8.
 SUPERVISION

-Each group of students will be supervised by an off-site clinical educator (member of the OEQ) for an average of four hours/week.
+Each group of students will be supervised by an off-site clinical educator (licensed member of the OEQ) for an average of four to six hours/week.
 Supervision can be remote, virtual or face to face depending on the individual project.
 The supervision will be based on a consultative model; the clinical educator will provide direction/guidance as needed, as well as discuss Occupational Therapy theories and concepts related to the particular placement.
 The off-site clinical educator will also assist the student in affirming his/her role within the agency/program.
 Lastly, the off-site clinical educator will be used as a 'sounding board' for new ideas/concepts, as well as for new approaches to problem solving.
-The students will be required to keep a daily journal to assist with the reflection process as well as a planning tool for the clinical educatory meetings.
-The pairing of students will offer students the opportunity to discuss and refine ideas amongst themselves, prior to meeting with the off-site clinical educator.
+The students will be required to keep a reflective journal to assist with the analysis process as well as a planning tool for the supervisory meetings.
+The peer coaching model will offer students the opportunity to discuss and refine ideas amongst themselves, prior to meeting with the off-site clinical educator and also the site contact person.
 The students will be largely responsible for developing the content of their supervisory meetings depending on their own, individual or group learning needs.

-6.9.
+7.9.
 STUDENT EVALUATION

 The same evaluation tool (CBFE) and process will be followed as per traditional placements although a formal mid-term might not always be appropriate.
-A learning contract will be utilized, in order to establish learning objectives and how they will be achieved (resources, strategies, and evaluating outcomes).
+A learning contract will be utilized as in more role-established fieldwork experiences, in order to establish learning objectives/expectations of performance and how they will be achieved (resources, strategies, and evaluating outcomes).
 As well, the agency/program will provide feedback to the off-site clinical educator during and at the end of the placement, so that pertinent information concerning student's performance can be considered.
-The student must also complete the Student Clinical Experience Booklet (formerly Red booklet) as for a traditional placement.
+The student must also complete the Clinical Experience Record on the student portal as for a traditional placement.
 Students are expected to review and refer to role responsibilities as outlined in the role-emerging handbook provided.

-6.10.
+7.10.
 PLAN OF ACTION